jaramir/ghpr/README.md

 # GitHub Team's Pull Requests Dashboard

-An information radiator to show pending pull requests for your github team
+An information radiator to show pending pull requests for your github team.